alexrvandam/PHYLUCE_GUI/readme.md

 ```bash
 mkdir colpoptera/
 ```
-then just drag and drop or copy (cp etc.) your genomes into that folder as long as each has a unique name you are good. eg.
+then just copy (cp or drag and drop if that copies on your system etc.) your genomes into that folder as long as each has a unique name. eg.
 /home/localuser/colpoptera